Loading…

 Head of Medical Affairs and HTA Statistics/Co-lead FORExcellence, CSL Behring, United States

-Xiang Zhang is the Head of Medical Affairs and HTA Statistics and a co-lead of the Forum for Observational Research Excellence (FORExcellence) at CSL.
-He leads a team of statisticians, epidemiologists, and RWE scientists that promotes best practices in RWE generation at CSL.
-His team...
+Xiang Zhang is the Head of Medical Affairs and HTA Statistics and a co-lead of the Forum for Observational Research Excellence at CSL.
+He leads a team of statisticians, epidemiologists, and RWE scientists to support RWE generation across drug life cycle including clinical development...
 Read More →

 Tuesday June 17, 2025 4:00pm - 5:00pm EDT